mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/mv-vs-eth/examples/README.md

 ## Running examples

-1. Run `npx ganache-cli --flavor tezos --seed alice` in the background.
+1. Run `npx ganache-cli --flavor mavryk --seed alice` in the background.
 2. Use `truffle migrate` to originate the contracts and `npm run test` to run the tests.